-3.14 There has been marked increase in house prices within the borough when compared to the 2008/09 figures following the down turn in the country's economy triggered by the 2008 financial/credit crises.
-However, this is still 10% below January 2008 average house prices in the borough.
+3.14 There has been an increase in house prices within the borough when compared to the 2009/10 figures following the down turn in the country's economy triggered by the 2008 financial/credit crises.
+However, this is still 7.9% below March 2010 average house prices in the borough.
 Other reasons that can be attributed to the fall in house prices include the difficulty in obtaining mortgages and loans due to the credit crunch, economic recession, rising unemployment, and market sentiment.
 These coupled with tight funding now available to home buyers and the high volatility of housing markets (with the limited supply of housing making the market more susceptible to shifts in demand) contributed to the fall5.
-However at the time of putting this report together there evidence that the house prices are recovering as shown in paragraph 3.11 above.
+However at the time of putting this report together there evidence that the house prices are recovering as shown in paragraph 3.11 above, albeit steadily.